 Business models have been around for years in one form or another.
-How can their use support those considering business transformation or outsourcing?
+How can you use them effectively to use support plans for business transformation or outsourcing?

 What is a Business Model?